NTLx/AneuFiler/README.md

 ## Installation

-Suitable for (x64 platform) Windows and Mac OS X.
+Suitable for Mac OS X (x64 platform) and Windows.

+> The package for Windows is ia32, will be functional both x86 and x64 platform.

 ### Windows